vilikin/kafka-electron-client/README.md

 This project uses GitHub actions to build and release the app.

-Electron Builder publishes binaries to GitHub whenever a tag corresponding to the version in package.json is pushed, or a draft release already exists for the version in package.json.

 Following flow should be used with releases:

-1. After a release, immediately bump version in package.json and create a new draft release.
-1. On each change, Electron Builder will automatically publish binaries as draft release exists.
+1. On each change, Electron Builder will automatically publish binaries to a draft release with version tag corresponding to the package.json version.
-1. When ready to actually release, just publish the release, and see first point to prepare next one.
+1. When ready to actually release, just publish the draft and bump package.json version again to start working on next release.

 ## Features